 During the required spring assessment window, the data in the First Contact Survey determines the assignment of the linkage level for the first Essential Element in each subject being tested.
-If the students are rostered 24 hours before the opening of the spring assessment window and if the First Contact Survey and PNP Profile have also been submitted 24 hours before the opening of the spring assessment window, the first testlet in each subject will be available on opening day.
-However, if any of these steps is completed after the opening of the spring assessment window, delivery of the first testlet in each subject will be delayed 24 hours from the time the survey is submitted.
+If a student is rostered 24 hours before the opening of the spring assessment window and if their First Contact Survey was also submitted 24 hours before the opening of the window, the first testlet in each subject will be available on the opening day of the window.
+However, if either of these steps is completed after the opening of the window, assignment of the first testlet in each subject will be in the next 24 hours from the time the student is rostered, or the survey is submitted.

-Although choosing settings in PNP Profile is not required like First Contact Survey, test administrators should review the settings and save them 24 hours before the opening of the window.
+Test administrators should review the settings in PNP Profile and save them 24 hours before the opening of the window.
 Some settings in PNP Profile are effective immediately.
-However, other settings, such as braille or Spoken Audio, require 24 hours preparation time before they are available for testlets.
+However, other settings, such as braille or Spoken Audio, will be ready in the next 24 hours from the time the setting is selected.